learn-javascript-courses/rejection/README.md

 ## Advanced level

-Share your score and compete with your friends on Facebook.
+* Share your score and compete with your friends on Facebook.
+* For each user, keep a leaderboard from their circle of friends.

 ## Extra credit

-Add mobile apps
+* Add mobile apps

 ## To Implement: